jadebloom/goblin-api/README.md

 Currency's name must exist and be 1 - 64 characters long.
 Currency's alphabetical code is optional, but if included, it must conform to ISO 4217.

+### Expense Category Not Found Error

+This error can be returned when expense category wasn't found.

+### Invalid Expense Category Error

+This error can be returned when expense category's name or description are invalid.

+Expense category's name must exist and be 1 - 64 characters long.
+Expense category's description is optional, but if included, it must be 1 - 256 characters long.

 ### Exception Error

 This error is a propagated generic error that is returned as HTTP 500.